nebblu/MGEmus/README.md

 # MG Emulators

 Emulated nonlinear power spectrum boosts for various MG and DE theories for fast weak lensing analysis.
+All emulators are based on the [Cosmopower](https://github.com/alessiospuriomancini/cosmopower) platform.

 ## Installation